2018 Randstad Employer Brand Research reveals only 50% of employees believe their employers have a diverse and inclusive

 This extends to social engagement, with almost half (46%) claiming the opportunity for all employees to plan and make decisions relating to social activity is highly valued.

-When looking at workers’ motivations for leaving a role, the study found 27% also cited a lack of flexibility as one of the top five reasons to do so, with the early learning, education and professional, scientific and technical fields sectors being perceived as delivering the greatest flexible working arrangements.
+When looking at workers' motivations for leaving a role, the study found that 27% also cited a lack of flexibility as one of the top five reasons to do so, with the early learning, education and professional, scientific and technical fields sectors being perceived as delivering the most incredible flexible working arrangements.

-Libby Lyons, Director of the Workplace Gender Equality Agency, said access to flexible working opportunities is a key factor in achieving gender equality in the workplace.
+Libby Lyons, Director of the Workplace Gender Equality Agency, said access to flexible working opportunities is crucial in achieving gender equality.

-“The Agency’s data shows that nationally, we have made progress as almost seven in 10 employers now have a policy or strategy to promote flexible working.
-However, strategies and policies need to be implemented through action.
+"The Agency's data shows that nationally, we have made progress as almost seven in 10 employers now have a policy or strategy to promote flexible working.
+However, plans and procedures need to be implemented through action.

 "Yet, our data reveals that less than five per cent of employers set targets for engagement in flexible work, and fewer than two per cent set targets for men's attention with flexible work.

 The onus is now on employers to ensure organisation-wide acceptance of flexible work, allowing their employees greater flexibility in their choices to manage productive work and life commitments."

-Mr Ribuot agreed, noting that a robust diversity and inclusion program can help increase a business's performance, drive innovation, attract more talent and create more opportunities for growth.
+Mr Ribuot agreed, noting that a robust diversity and inclusion program can help increase a business's performance, drive innovation, attract more talent, and create growth opportunities.

 "As the makeup of Australia becomes more diverse, so will the expectation for companies to have dedicated policies that engage with all people, putting diversity and inclusion at the heart of their businesses.

-“While a number of industries are making headway with flexible working environments, it’s time for all Australian employers to follow suit.”
+"While several industries are making headway with flexible working environments, it's time for all Australian employers to follow suit."

 what diversity and inclusion mean to Randstad